 Why am I sharing all of this?
 Because I think all of us, in our heart of hearts, want to “do the right things”, we want to love other people and we want to make the right choices.
 I think most of us really and truly want to make the world better or we at least come to a point where we want to clean up the messes that we’ve made.
 I think all of us have this idea or notion of the “greatest version of ourselves” that we want to become.
 I don’t think any of us set out to be selfish, prideful, hurtful, disrespectful, angry, bitter or spiteful.
 Yet, sometimes despite our better judgement and against our desired outcomes, we often don’t choose the path of LOVE when we act, react, or “solve” our dilemmas.
 Sometimes we harm others.
 Sometimes we harm ourselves.

-I may be naive, but if we could take a deep breathe, pause and remember the “greatest version of ourselves” that we want to be, if we could allow LOVE to guide our thoughts and actions, we could actually become the “greatest version of ourselves” and we could actually make the world better, brighter and healthier.
-We could make the best decisions, solve the greatest problems, help heal the most hurt hearts; maybe even allow our own hearts to be healed…
+I may be naive, but if we could take a deep breath, pause and remember the “greatest version of ourselves” that we want to be, if we could allow LOVE to guide our thoughts and actions, we could actually become the “greatest version of ourselves” and we could actually make the world better, brighter and healthier.
+We could make the best decisions, solve the greatest problems, help heal the most hurting hearts; maybe even allow our own hearts to be healed…

 I apologize, this article has nothing to do about moving better.
 Or doesn’t it?
 The truth is Life moves.
 How it moves depends on us.
 We get to shape it by our choices and actions.
 How we think, what we decide from our intentions greatly determines what happens to the world around us, AND it greatly determines how our actual bodies move as well.
 I guarantee if you see a person moving fluidly and gracefully, you see a person with joy in their heart who is capable of good decisions.
 I guarantee if you see an angry person you see someone who makes poor decisions and moves like a stiff walking stick.
 Everything affects everything.
 It’s always a two-way street.